What is Fog Computing?

 Cloud, Mobile Cloud, Cloudlets, and Serverless Computing

 Cloud Computing is a decentralized computing model in which several, geographically separated data centers provide computing, storage, and networking capabilities on demand.
 The Cloud provides Infrastructure as a Service (IaaS) in which servers and storage can be provided on demand, Platform as a Service (PaaS) where whole applications are built and run, Software as as Service (SaaS) in which software that would nominally be deployed to a user’s computer is hosted in the Cloud (e.g. Microsoft Office 365 or Google Docs), and Network as a Service (NaaS) where Virtual Private Networks (VPNs) and bandwidth are provided to clients on demand.
 Recently cloud providers have started to offer Function as a Service (FaaS, often called “serverless computing”) in which individual functions within a greater application are provided as services.
-Pricing for these services vary between providers, but it is generally accepted that using the cloud is less expensive than purchasing and maintaining servers in the long run for most use cases.
+Pricing for these services vary between providers, but it is generally accepted that using the cloud is less expensive than purchasing servers, maintaining them, and paying for support staff in the long run due to economies of scale.

 Mobile Cloud Computing (MCC) is probably what most consumers imagine when they think “Cloud Computing.”
 MCC attempts to resolve the shortcomings of mobile computing (e.g. performance, software deployment on heterogeneous architectures, and security) by offloading some of the functionality to the Cloud.
 Most of the Cloud applications that you can name (e.g. Google Docs, Office 365, etc.) are MCC applications.
 The primary benefit to users is that MCC extens battery life, dramatically increases available storage, and significantly enhances processing power for demanding applications.
 Compared to native applications, MCC applications come with increased latency and significantly more bandwidth utilization.
 Due to their dependence upon the cloud, MCC applications should employ some form of graceful failure mode during a loss of connectivity.
 Unfortunately, most MCC engineers assume perpetual Cloud connectivity, which may not be the case for users, especially those in rural, mountainous, or developing regions.